 The number of responsibilities you carry in life will play a direct role in your availability for studying.
 You may be working full-time or responsible for children and parents.
 And most importantly, you will require downtime for yourself.
 We factor all of this in when counselling you about your options.

 Fortunately, technology brings the classroom to you.
-On-line learning affords you the convenience to study on your terms and at your pace.
-Platforms like Udemy offer hundreds of thousands of courses, cost effectively and conveniently with their famous mantra, “learn anything, on your schedule”.
-Their downloadable app literally allows you educate yourself, using your phone, while sitting on a hammock, sipping iced tea.
+Online learning affords you the convenience to study on your terms and at your pace.
+Platforms like Udemy offer hundreds of thousands of courses, cost-effectively and conveniently with their famous mantra, “learn anything, on your schedule”.
+Their downloadable app literally allows you to educate yourself, using your phone, while sitting on a hammock, sipping iced tea.

 College & University

 Traditional educational institutions, like universities and community colleges, too have stepped up to the plate to make adult learning accessible.
 In addition to online courses, they offer distance learning, part-time and evening instructions.
 Some support continuing education programs that allow mature adults to pursue undergraduate and even postgraduate degrees with flexibility.